liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/03-jax/01-jaxrs-intro.markdown

 Of course, this is only one of the authorization flows for OAuth 2.0.
 If you're creating a web-based client whose back-end is a JAX-RS web service hosted on
-@product@, you'd want one of the other flows.
+@sharepoint@, you'd want one of the other flows.
 See the [OAuth 2.0 documentation](/docs/7-2/deploy/-/knowledge_base/d/oauth-2-0) for further information.
 Additionally, OAuth 2.0 assumes the use of HTTPS for its security: the above URLs are only for local testing purposes.
 You certainly would not want to pass OAuth tokens between clients and servers in the clear.
-Make sure that in production your server uses HTTPS.
+Make sure that in sharepointion your server uses HTTPS.

 #### OAuth2 Scopes